A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: RE with Pre-trained Language Models

-Eliciting knowledge from PLMs is a promising direction.
-The key idea of reformulation methods is to reformulate the tasks by appending an instruction phase, which can be directly solved by PLMs.
+Although PLMs have contributed significantly, supervised fine-tuning still suffers from a lack of sufficient supervised RE data in practice.
+In addition, there is a significant gap between the training objectives of the pre-training and fine-tuning processes in PLMs, which may hinder the adaptation of the knowledge in PLMs, especially for few-shot relation extraction (FSRE).
+To overcome this limitation, prompt-tuning techniques \cite{Son2022GRASPGM} have been proposed to bridge the gap between pre-training and fine-tuning processes by converting downstream RE tasks into a language model format.
+This approach aims to leverage the capabilities of the PLM to perform a specific task by adapting it to the target task through training on a smaller, task-specific dataset.
+The key idea is to reformulate the tasks by appending an instruction phase that can be directly solved by PLMs.
 Therefore, prompt learning casts the RE task as the text generation problem.
-This approach appends the templates with input sentences, introducing additional information into templates to aid the generation process.
+This approach appends the templates to input sentences, introducing additional information into templates to aid the generation process.
 The prompts/templates appropriately define the relationship and order for the entity spans and labels.
 For example, the first example in table~\ref{tab:generation_examples}, \citeauthor{paolinistructured} \shortcite{paolinistructured} enclosed each entity and possibly some relations with special tokens [ ].
-And the sequence of |-separated tags represent the entity type and a list of relations in the format “X = Y”, where X is the relation type, and Y is the tail entity of the relation.
-Besides, some recent developments in the field of RE include the use of prompt-based approaches to prompt a PLM by converting the extraction of relation to predict the missing words.
-As shown in table~\ref{tab:prompt_examples}, the mined prompts \cite{jiang2020can} are constructed from Wikipedia through both middle words and dependency paths.
+The sequence of |-separated tags represents the entity type and a list of relations in the format “X = Y”, where X is the relation type, and Y is the tail entity of the relation.
+Besides, some recent developments \cite{jiang2020can, schick2021exploiting,han2021ptr} in the field of RE include the use of prompt-based approaches to prompt a PLM by converting the extraction of relation to predict the missing words.
+As shown in Table~\ref{tab:prompt_examples}, the mined prompts \cite{jiang2020can} are constructed from Wikipedia through both middle words and dependency paths.
 The manual prompts are created by experts according to the relation semantics, which is more complicated syntactically.
-PET \cite{schick2021exploiting} proposes to rephrase the input as a cloze question where the language model’s classification prediction is mapped to a label. \citeauthor{han2021ptr} \shortcite{han2021ptr} proposed Prompt Tuning with Rules (PTR), which construct prompts by combing the designed sub-prompts with logic rules.
-It allows the model to perform the task using the prompt as a guide while leveraging the general language representation learned during pre-training.
-These reformulation methods achieve remarkable results with little training data.
-However, manually defining the appropriate mapping phrase is time-consuming and non-intuitive since it requires task-specific knowledge and manually identifying words that the PLM can sufficiently understand. \citeauthor{jiang2020can} \shortcite{jiang2020can} demonstrated that improperly-constructed contexts might fail to retrieve facts from PLMs, which would cause artificially low performance.
+However, manually defining the appropriate mapping phrase is time-consuming and non-intuitive \cite{jiang2020can} since it requires task-specific knowledge and manual identification words that the PLM can sufficiently understand.